hooh-hooah/hooh-hooah.github.io/tutorials/studio-item.md

 -   All of your custom components need to have a custom namespace to be loaded with the Asset Bundle natively.
 -   You can set up a custom namespace with the "Assembly Definition" feature in the Unity.
 I suggest you read the official document before trying it out by yourself.
 -   Your custom plugin must have the same namespace as Assembly Definition you've registered in your unity project.
--   You need to code your own control UI and Save/Load values to adjust values on the go in a nice manner.
+-   You need to code your own control UI and Save/Load values to adjust values on the go in the nice manner.
--   Do not include editor features inside of the component. please filter them out with pre-processor block
+-   Do not include editor features inside the component. please filter them out with pre-processor block

 ### When you have to animate your studio item